 What are my financial options when I retire?

 Much depends on when you're actually retiring; when you're going to stop paying into your workplace or private pension, and when you want to start using the money that you've saved.
 The regulations have changed from April 2015, the pension reforms that have been introduced now mean you have complete freedom and choice on how you use your Defined Contribution pension savings.

 April 2015 pension changes

-As of April 2015, there are hardly any constraints on what you can do with the pension savings you've accrued in any personal pension schemes you've saved into during your working life.
+As of April 2015, there are hardly any constraints on what you can do with the pension savings you've accrued in any Defined Contribution schemes you've saved into during your working life.